 If you haven't utilized the vibration plate at your local gym yet, you'll want to start now.
 According to the Mayo Clinic, this workout-enhancing machine transmits energy to your body as it vibrates, which in turn makes your muscles contract and relax multiple times per second.
 As little as 15 minutes of body-weight exercises on the plate a day can provide serious benefits.

-"It has been shown to increase bone and muscular development in older people," says Dr. Neil Paulvin, D.O., an integrated medicine physician in New York City.
+The vibration plate "has been shown to increase bone and muscular development in older people," says Neil Paulvin, DO, an integrated medicine physician in New York City.
 In addition, it could also help with weight loss, burning fat, and improving flexibility.

 You don't have to go crazy with the weights to work your muscles.
 All you really need is a pair of small dumbbells and a little dedication.
 "Engage in weight-bearing exercise at least three times per week," says Paulvin.
 "This can simply be using some light weights to help maintain muscle and bone."